arashiwalker/Job-Finder/README.md

-ot # Job-Finder merp dont forget another one not giving up rip
+ot # Job-Finder merp dont forget another one not giving up rip anotha one